 Amounts due from subsidiaries are unsecured and repayable on demand.
+Further details on related party transactions are disclosed in Note 32.

 Other receivables that are impaired

 Other receivables that are individually determined to be impaired relate to debtors that have defaulted on payments.
 These receivables are not secured by any collateral or credit enhancements.